Locally elliptic actions, torsion groups, and nonpositively curved spaces: Subdivisions of Helly graphs and elliptic subgroups

-Furthermore, for any $I \in A$, the vertex $x_I$ is a vertex of $O_N X$, so according to Theorem~\ref{thm:orthoscheme_complex} we deduce that $g$ stabilizes the clique $\phi(x)$ in $X$. \ep

-We now state a simple lemma about fixed point sets of two elliptic groups, that will be used in Section~\ref{sec:linear_orbit_growth}.

-\blem Let $X$ denote a Helly graph with finite combinatorial dimension $N-1$, and let $G,H$ denote automorphism groups of $X$ which have fixed points in $EX$.
-Then the distance between $EX^G$ and $EX^H$ is realized by vertices in the Helly subdivision $X'_N$ of $X$. \elem
+\bpro \cite[Proposition~6.1]{haettel_automorphisms_helly} Let $X$ denote a Helly graph with combinatorial dimension $N$.
+Given two elliptic groups $G,H$ of automorphisms of $X$, there are vertices $x,y \in X'_{2N}$ fixed by $G,H$ respectively, such that $d(x,y)$ is equal to the distance between the fixed point sets in $E(X'_{2N})$ of $G,H$ respectively. \epro